fenixkz/rl_journey/Lesson-4/theory.md

 ### Advantage Actor-Critic

 Okay, now we understand how we can utilize and improve a separate network to estimate the value of a given state.
-Now, the actor is simply updated using this term: $G_t - b(s_t)$, where the baseline is approximated via the critic $b(s_t) \approx V_\phi(s_t)$.
+Now, the actor gradient update is proportional to $G_t - b(s_t)$, where the baseline is approximated via the critic $b(s_t) \approx V_\phi(s_t)$.

 But that means that we are still have to wait until the end of episode to observe $G_t$.
-But wait a minute... $G_t$ term indicates what return does action $a_t$ taken in state $s_t$ yield if we follow our policy afterwards.
+But wait a minute...

+$G_t$ term indicates what return does action $a_t$ taken in state $s_t$ yield if we follow our policy afterwards.
 Does it sound familiar to you?
 It is exactly the definition of Q-value.
 So, it means that:

 $$
 G_t - b(s_t) = G_t - V_\phi(s_t) = Q^\pi(s_t, a_t) - V_\phi(s_t) = A^\pi(s_t, a_t)